pwilmart/fasta_utilities/README.md

 ### Documentation

 This README file is the main documentation for the scripts.
-The utilities were written in 2010 using Python 2.
+The utilities were first written in 2010 using Python 2.
 The original documentation and a poster presented at the 2010 ASMS meeting are located in a "2010_documentation" folder.
 Much of the informations in the older documentation is still useful.

 ## NOTE